Sarah-Lettmann/jekyll-boilerplate/index.md

 ## Example Content
 - [example page](/example-page/)
 - [example blog post](/welcome-to-jekyll) with all tags so you can go into styling and test things immediately
+- all meta tags needed for SEO are integrated

 ## Support for ITSCSS
 I always work with ITSCSS so I wanted to have the structure saved with examples.
 This way I can simply put my code in without creating files and folders over and over again.
 Includes are also already made for all of the files in the styles.scss file.